-Here is something a little unusual but I promise you this is something else, very special and definitely worth a try.
-I am 100% sure you will love this, Ox tongue curry!!
+Ox tongue curry is something a little unusual but I promise you this curry IS something else, very special and definitely worth a try.
+I am 100% sure you will love it.

 It is an inexpensive delicacy that you and anyone that enjoys meat must try and this is all I can say.
 It might sound off for some but it’s lovely for those who like tongue.
-You can best experience Its texture and unique subtle flavour by preparing it in a curry!!
+You can best experience Its texture and unique subtle flavour by preparing it in a curry.

-I love ox tongue in general and I cook it a few ways (I will come back with a few more recipes but I feel that, as a nice spicy curry, it is the ultimate way of eating this delicate piece of meat.
+I love ox tongue in general and I cook it in a few ways - see this goulash recipe, but I feel that, as a nice spicy curry, it is the ultimate way of eating this delicate piece of meat.

 I am a little cheeky when it comes to cleaning it, since almost every time I ask for help.
 My husband (bless him for his patience with a wife like me -lol) always helps me and he patiently peels it all off and cleans it to perfection.
-I’m lucky, I know that!
-I get loads of help, bless!! ??
+I'm lucky but I know and appreciate that.

-So, if your partner is willing to help, pass it on ? for cleaning.
-Do it quick so there isn’t any swift mind changing. ?
+So, if your partner is willing to help, pass it on.
+Do it quick so there isn’t any swift mind changing.